 Author: Clark, R; Reed, J; Sunderland, T.C.H

-Keyword(s): climate change, finance, financial investment, funding, green finance, impact investment, investment, natural capital, private finance, restoration, SDGs, sustainable development, Sustainable development goals, sustainable finance
+Keyword(s): climate change, finance, green finance, impact investment, investment, natural capital, private finance, restoration, SDGs, sustainable development, Sustainable Development Goals (SDGs), sustainable finance